 Fair Information Practices

 The Fair Information Practices Principles form the backbone of privacy law in the United States and the concepts they include have played a significant role in the development of data protection laws around the globe.
 Understanding the Fair Information Practice Principles and how they should be implemented is critical to comply with the various privacy laws that protect personal information.

 The CAN-SPAM Act is a law that sets the rules for commercial email, establishes requirements for commercial messages, gives recipients the right to have emails stopped from being sent to them, and spells out tough penalties for violations.

 If at any time you would like to unsubscribe from receiving future emails:

-As owner(s) of this site we reserve the right to remove any comment as find inappropriate.
-Spam comments are automatically removed, harmful comments, or comments linking to an inappropriate site.
-This is a family site, and comments must be in compliance with that.
+As owner(s) of this site, we reserve the right to remove any comment as find inappropriate.
+First off, this is a family-friendly site, and comments must be in compliance with that.

 - Inappropriate Media

 This is a guideline for you to use as an example of what not to use and does not cover every type of comment that is unacceptable.